Doolittle Raid: Effect

 Compared with the future devastating Boeing B-29 Superfortress attacks against Japan, the Doolittle raid did little material damage, and all of it was easily repaired.
 Preliminary reports stated 12 were killed and more than 100 were wounded.
 Eight primary and five secondary targets were struck.
 In Tokyo, the targets included an oil tank farm, a steel mill, and several power plants.
 In Yokosuka, at least one bomb from the B-25 piloted by 1st Lt.
 Edgar E. McElroy struck the nearly completed light carrier Ryūhō, delaying her launch until November.
 Six schools and an army hospital were also hit.
 Japanese officials reported the two aircraft whose crews were captured had struck their targets.

 Allied ambassadors and staff in Tokyo were still interned until agreement was reached about their repatriation via the neutral port of Lourenço Marques in Portuguese East Africa in June–July 1942.
 When Joseph Grew (US) realized the low-flying planes overhead were American (not Japanese planes on maneuvers) he thought they may have flown from the Aleutian Islands.
 The Japanese press claimed that nine had been shot down, but there were no pictures of crashed planes.
 Embassy staff were "very happy and proud" and the British said that they "drank toasts all day to the American flyers".
-Sir Robert Craigie, GCMG, the interned British Ambassador to Japan who was under house arrest in Tokyo at the time, said that Japanese staff had been amused at the embassy's air raid precautions as the idea of an attack on Tokyo was "laughable" with the Allies in retreat, but the guards now showed "considerable excitement and perturbation."
+Sir Robert Craigie, the interned British Ambassador to Japan who was under house arrest in Tokyo at the time, said that Japanese staff had been amused at the embassy's air raid precautions as the idea of an attack on Tokyo was "laughable" with the Allies in retreat, but the guards now showed "considerable excitement and perturbation".
 Several false alarms followed, and in poorer districts people rushed into the streets shouting and gesticulating, losing their normal "iron control" over their emotions and showing a "tendency to panic".
 The police guards on Allied and neutral missions were doubled to foil reprisal attacks; and the guard on the German mission was tripled.

 Despite the minimal damage inflicted, American morale, still reeling from the attack on Pearl Harbor and Japan's subsequent territorial gains, soared when news of the raid was released.
 The Japanese press was told to describe the attack as a cruel, indiscriminate bombing against civilians, including women and children.
 After the war, the casualty count was 87 dead, 151 serious injuries, and more than 311 minor injuries; children were among those killed, and newspapers asked their parents to share their opinion on how the captured raiders should be treated.